Experience and training

-In the past, I have worked as a psychotherapist and counsellor in London with in-patients at The National Hospital for Neurology and Neurosurgery, students at London Metropolitan University, GP outpatients at Finchley Memorial Hospital, employees at the Metropolitan Police Service, and clients at the Claremont Project in Islington.
+I have worked as a psychotherapist and counsellor in London with in-patients at The National Hospital for Neurology and Neurosurgery, students at London Metropolitan University, GP outpatients at Finchley Memorial Hospital, employees at the Metropolitan Police Service, and a wide range of people at the Claremont Project, a low-cost psychotherapy service for residents of Islington.

-I have also conducted intake assessments for psychotherapy at the Centre for Better Health in Hackney.
+I have also conducted intake assessments for clients seeking psychotherapy and counselling at the Centre for Better Health in Hackney.

-I have taught occasionally on the foundation course at the New School for Psychotherapy and Counselling in London.
+I teach occasionally on the foundation course at the New School for Psychotherapy and Counselling in London.
+The course provides an introduction to psychotherapy and counselling practice and theory for people who are interested in the topic, or want to continue with further professional training.

 I have an MA in Integrative Psychotherapy and Counselling, and an Advanced Diploma in Existential Psychotherapy, both from Regent’s University in London.